relativityboy/bonmot-examples/README.md

 5. Automagic Child-Views.
 Nested data.
 The basics.
 6. Child-Views - Changing Models
 7. Handling nested properties with the same name.
-5. Multiple child views.*
+8. Child-Views from Collections.*
-6. Deletable child views*
+9. Deletable child views*
-7. Re-usable views (setModel)*
-8. Advanced controls - different events (mouse over, etc)*
+10. Advanced controls - different events (mouse over, etc)*
-9. Bon-mot models*
+11. Bon-mot models*

+##Ask Questions!
+BonMot may be born of much experience, but it's also very new!

+We're very interested in your feedback.
+If you want to know how to do something in BonMot, chances are other people do, too.
+We may be able to write up an example for you and everyone else.
+Don't hesitate to ask.